 6.10.
-In view of the nature of the development which already looks to best utilise existing screening benefiting from the masking effects associated with nearby mature tree planting and border hedgerow planting, a scheme of hard or soft landscaping is not considered necessary or appropriate in this case.
+In view of the nature of the development which already looks to best utilise existing screening benefiting from the masking effects associated with a backdrop of mature tree planting with further scattered tree and hedgerow planting defining verge and property boundaries around the roundabout junction, a scheme of hard or soft landscaping is not considered necessary or appropriate in this case.
 The development is similar to other man-made utility and communication structures commonly found in street locations without dedicated associated landscaping.